systemPipeR/systemPipeR.github.io/content/en/about/_index.md

 - _systemPipeR_ (SPR) provides core functionalities for defining workflows, interacting with command-line software, and executing both R and/or command-line software, as well as generating publication-quality analysis reports.
+- _systemPipeData_ (SPRdata) offers a collection of pre-configured workflow templates.
 - _systemPipeShiny_ (SPS) integrates a graphical user interface for managing workflows and visualizing results interactively.

-- _systemPipeWorkflow_ (SPW) offers a collection of pre-configured workflow templates.

  ### Availability